Juan Carlos Pellegrini

 Juan Carlos Pellegrini (c.
-1927–2014) was a lawyer, Officer of the Argentine Air Force and businessman.
+1927–2014) was a lawyer, officer of the Argentine Air Force, and businessman.

-Since 1973, he held several important positions at Aerolíneas Argentinas, and was appointed president in 1982.
+From 1973, he held several important positions at Aerolíneas Argentinas and was appointed president in 1982.
 During his tenure, the company dramatically expanded its commercial flights and created new international routes, becoming one of South America's most important airlines.
 His tenure was also marked by covert operations in support of Argentine troops during the Falklands War, including arms smuggling.
-He resigned from his post in 1983 because he disagreed with the military junta's economic interventions.
+He resigned from his post in 1983 due to disagreements with the military junta's economic interventions.

-He is also known for being the president of Baluma S.A.'s board, responsible for building the Conrad Punta del Este Resort & Casino in 1992.
-He left the presidency in 2001 after a strong capitalization carried out by Caesars.
+He is also known for serving as the president of the board of Baluma S.A., which was responsible for building the Conrad Punta del Este Resort & Casino in 1992.
+He left the presidency in 2001 following a strong capitalization carried out by Caesars.